Facts & Stats

 Please note, payroll cut-off dates can impact the actual first day of employment.
 Remote has a payroll cut-off date of the 10th of the month unless otherwise specified.

-We are still busy building our own entity in Serbia, but our benefits packages for all countries are tailored to fulfill the local needs of your employees.
+Our benefits packages in Serbia are tailored to fulfill the local needs of employees.
 Typically, our packages contain some or all of the following benefits:

-Learn how employment taxes affect your payroll and your employees’ paychecks in Serbia.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Serbia.

 Employees are entitled to at least 20 days of paid vacation annually.
 Serbian labor law stipulates that the minimal duration of annual leave has to be increased on the basis of following criteria.